-33 Feedback on assessed work will cover essays, reports, exercises, presentations, performance and practice placements.
+- 33 Feedback on assessed work will cover essays, reports, exercises, presentations, performance and practice placements.
 It will take account of the learning outcomes of the assignment and the relevant marking criteria.
-Comments may be subject specific and/or generic, and will include the relevant feedback form where appropriate.

-34 The deadline for return of feedback and provisional marks on larger pieces of work, notably essays, will where possible be set sufficiently in advance of the deadline for handing in a further piece of work of the same kind to ensure students can benefit appropriately from the feedback.

-35 The University norm is that feedback and provisional marks on summative coursework are returned to students no later than 20 working days after the published deadline for submission.
+Comments may be subject specific and/or generic, and will include the relevant feedback form where appropriate. - 34 The deadline for return of feedback and provisional marks on larger pieces of work, notably essays, will where possible be set sufficiently in advance of the deadline for handing in a further piece of work of the same kind to ensure students can benefit appropriately from the feedback. - 35 The University norm is that feedback and provisional marks on summative coursework are returned to students no later than 20 working days after the published deadline for submission.
 Normally this is the return of the marked and annotated submitted coursework.
-Provisional marks will also be published on the Students' eVision pages, normally up to a week after the return of the paper copy of the feedback and provisional mark, to encourage students to pick up their feedback in a timely manner.
+Provisional marks will also be published on the Students' eVision pages.

-36 Because of their nature, Dissertations, Placement Reports, Projects, and Portfolios at undergraduate and at Master's level, are not covered by the 20-working day turnaround guidelines.

-37 The norm applies to all Faculties, with the exception of specificallyidentified modules.

-38 Where, exceptionally, turnaround times for specifically-identified pieces of work cannot meet the 20 day norm, a full explanation of the reason for this will be provided to students by the relevant School Director of Learning, Teaching and Quality, endorsed by the Faculty Associate Dean (LTQ), at the start of each academic year.
-In such circumstances, collective feedback, verbal or otherwise, must be provided within 20 working days.

-39 It is recognised that illness or other unforeseen circumstances may delay turnaround time beyond the 20 working days deadline: where this occurs students affected by the delay should be informed.

-40 Where the 20 working day deadline for feedback and provisional marks falls in a University Vacation Period, the work should normally be returned during week 1 of the following Teaching Period.

-41 Where a student, under the informal stage of the academic appeals procedures, requests that a single-marked piece of summative coursework be second marked, the outcome should normally be available within a further 10 working days.

-42 Where a student has been given an extension to submit coursework after the deadline, feedback and provisional marks will normally be provided to that individual within 20 working days of the new submission date.
-Where an approved extension to the deadline exceeds the published deadline for feedback and provisional marks, a module organiser or teacher who has set the original piece of work will set an alternative assignment (consistent with the learning outcomes for the original piece of work) so as not to compromise a fair assessment opportunity.

-43 Feedback in the form of basic statistics (e.g. average marks and standard deviations) will be made available to student cohorts, where appropriate, so that students may gauge their performance against that of their peers (no individual will be identified).

-44 Students will be given advice on the academic support available to them in the event of feedback indicating areas for improvement and enhancement.

-45 Students are expected to retain a copy of all their summative coursework in all years of their course in case this needs to be recalled for scrutiny by Boards of Examiners as part of their decision-making processes for progression to the next Stage and/or degree classification and for moderation purposes with regard to academic standards of awards.
+- 36 Because of their nature, Dissertations, Placement Reports, Projects, and Portfolios at undergraduate and at Master's level, are not covered by the 20-working day turnaround guidelines. - 37 The norm applies to all Faculties, with the exception of specifically-identified modules. - 38 Where, exceptionally, turnaround times for specifically-identified pieces of work cannot meet the 20 day norm, a full explanation of the reason for this will be provided to students by the relevant School Director of Learning, Teaching and Quality, endorsed by the Faculty Associate Dean (LTQ), at the start of each academic year.
+In such circumstances, collective feedback, verbal or otherwise, must be provided within 20 working days. - 39 It is recognised that illness or other unforeseen circumstances may delay turnaround time beyond the 20 working days deadline: where this occurs students affected by the delay should be informed. - 40 Where the 20 working day deadline for feedback and provisional marks falls in a University Vacation Period, the work should normally be returned during week 1 of the following Teaching Period. - 41 Where a student, under the informal stage of the academic appeals procedures, requests that a single-marked piece of summative coursework be second marked, the outcome should normally be available within a further 10 working days. - 42 Where a student has been given an extension to submit coursework after the deadline, feedback and provisional marks will normally be provided to that individual within 20 working days of the new submission date.
+Where an approved extension to the deadline exceeds the published deadline for feedback and provisional marks, a module organiser or teacher who has set the original piece of work will set an alternative assignment (consistent with the learning outcomes for the original piece of work) so as not to compromise a fair assessment opportunity. - 43 Feedback in the form of basic statistics (e.g. average marks and standard deviations) will be made available to student cohorts, where appropriate, so that students may gauge their performance against that of their peers (no individual will be identified). - 44 Students will be given advice on the academic support available to them in the event of feedback indicating areas for improvement and enhancement. - 45 Students are expected to retain a copy of all their summative coursework in all years of their course in case this needs to be recalled for scrutiny by Boards of Examiners as part of their decision-making processes for progression to the next Stage and/or degree classification and for moderation purposes with regard to academic standards of awards.

 46 Marks for summative coursework remain provisional and subject to change until confirmed by the relevant Board of Examiners.